Mushtaq Ahmad Khan: Senator

-Political Actions
+Political actions

-Missing Children & Persons
+Missing children and persons

-In December 2018, as part of the Senate’s special committee against child abuse, Khan said around 25 million children weren’t even attending school but the government kept boasting of good performance.
+In December 2018, as part of the Senate's special committee against child abuse, Khan said around 25 million children weren't even attending school but the government kept boasting of good performance.
 He claimed that children were being smuggled across the border with Iran.

-Corruption Cases
+Corruption cases

 In August 2020, Khan as chairperson of The Senate Standing Committee on Science and Technology, took up various issues of importance including irregularities & corruption cases at Pakistan Council of Scientific and Industrial Research (PCSIR) & Pakistan Standards and Quality Control Authority (PSQCA).

 Efforts on national reconciliation

 In June 2022, Khan claimed that despite being a member of the Parliamentary Committee on the National Security (PCNS), he was being ignored from being invited to the meetings of the committee and demanded that the details of negotiations with dissenting factions of society be made public.

-Calls to bring back Aafia Siddiqui

-Khan has been raising the matter to the government of Pakistan on the floor of the parliament to the PTI government as well as the PDM government, however both governments failed to provide satisfactory answers regarding the efforts done to recover Aafia.
+2024 D-Chowk Dharna

+In May 2024, a series of protests, referred to as the D-Chowk Dharna, were held in Islamabad, Pakistan.
+Organized by Khan, the demonstrations were a response to the Gaza War, demanding government and international intervention in the Gaza conflict.

+In May 2024, a case was filed against Khan, along with other leaders of Jamaat-e-Islami (JI), for their pro-Palestine demonstrations.
+The Islamabad Police arrested Khan, on several charges related to demonstrations.